Skip to main content

 External Assessment:

-• 3.1 – carry out a practical investigation with guidance that leads to a mathematical relationship [4 Credits, Internal]
+• 3.1 – Carry out a practical investigation to test a physical theory relating two variables in a non-linear relationship [4 Credits, Internal]

 Prerequisites: Form 6 Physics (Cambridge AS) and AS or A Level Mathematics.

-Recommended achievement levels: Students who wish to sit Cambridge A2 examinations must pass Cambridge AS Level in Form 6, with an A to C Grade.
-It is possible to be accepted onto the Cambridge A2 course with a D or E Grade from Cambridge AS but students must repeat Cambridge AS in the May/June Examination Series during Form 7 to try to gain an improved Cambridge AS grade.
+Recommended achievement levels: Students who wish to sit Cambridge A Level examinations should pass Cambridge AS Level in Form 6, with an A to C Grade.
+It is possible to be accepted onto Cambridge A Level course with a D or E Grade from Cambridge AS, but these students must repeat Cambridge AS in the May/June Examination Series during Form 7 to try to gain an improved Cambridge AS grade.
 Students who fail the Cambridge AS course and still need Physics for their career choice may be accepted into NCEA Level 3.

-Course outline: The subject content of the Cambridge course is divided into two parts, Cambridge AS and Cambridge A- Level (A2).
-Candidates for Cambridge International A Level Physics study the AS Level topics and the following A2 Level topics:
+Course outline: The subject content of the Cambridge course is divided into two parts, Cambridge AS and Cambridge A Level.
+Candidates for Cambridge International A Level Physics study the AS Level topics and the following A Level topics:

 • Motion in a circle